JDiaz0523/Psi_analysis/README.md

 ### **unitE**
 ---
 #### **Description**
-scales an input vector to acquire init energy, by default, or any other energy value specified by `outputE`.
+Scales an input vector to achieve unit energy (by default) or any other energy value specified by `outputE`.

 #### **Usage**
 ```r